boardgamesesh/gateway/README.md

 run the command `make test`

 ## TODOS
-1. need new tests on the new code
 2. more documentation on the hairy bits, like the invites pathway being a bit clunky
 3. support multi-invites
 4. re-implement the auth cookie attacher, now that `@as-integrations` have updated their methodology and it isn't **complete ass:** https://www.npmjs.com/package/@as-integrations/aws-lambda